Hopf-theoretic approach to motives of twisted flag varieties: Introduction

-\begin{ntt}[Overview of motives] Chow motives were introduced by Alexander Grothendieck in the 1960s, and they have since become a fundamental tool for investigating the structure of algebraic varieties.
-Computing Chow motives has also proved to be valuable for addressing questions on other topics.
-For example, Voevodsky's proof of the Milnor conjecture relies on Rost's computation of the motive of a Pfister quadric.
-More generally, the structure of the Chow motives of norm varieties plays a crucial role in the proof of the Bloch--Kato conjecture by Rost and Voevodsky.
+Chow motives were introduced by Alexander Grothendieck in the 1960s, and they have since become a fundamental tool for investigating the structure of algebraic varieties.
+Computing Chow motives has also proved to be valuable for addressing questions on other topics: for example, Voevodsky's proof of the Milnor conjecture relies on Rost's computation of the motive of a Pfister quadric.
+More generally, the structure of Chow motives of norm varieties plays a crucial role in the proof of the Bloch--Kato conjecture by Rost and Voevodsky.

-Applications of Chow motives include among others results on higher Witt indices of quadratic forms \cite{Ka03}, structure of the powers of the fundamental ideal in the Witt ring \cite{Ka04}, cohomological invariants of algebraic groups \cite{GPS16}, \cite{S16}, Kaplansky's problem on the $u$-invariants of fields \cite{Vi07}, and isotropy of involutions \cite{KaZ13}.
+Applications of Chow motives include, among others, results on higher Witt indices of quadratic forms \cite{Ka03}, structure of the powers of the fundamental ideal in the Witt ring \cite{Ka04}, cohomological invariants of algebraic groups \cite{GPS16}, \cite{S16}, Kaplansky's problem on the $u$-invariants of fields \cite{Vi07}, and isotropy of involutions \cite{KaZ13}.

-Chernousov, Gille, Merkurjev and Brosnan established the structure of the Chow motives of twisted flag varieties which are homogeneous under an {\it isotropic} group $G$ (see \cite{CGM05} and \cite{Br05}).
-Petrov, Semenov, and Zainoulline established the structure of the Chow motives of generically split twisted flag varieties and introduced an invariant of algebraic groups, called the {\it $J$-invariant} (see \cite{PSZ08}, \cite{PS10}, \cite{PS12}, and in the case of quadratic forms \cite{Vi05}).
-This invariant allowed, in particular, to construct a new cohomological invariant for groups of type $\mathrm{E}_8$ and to solve a problem of Serre about groups of type $\mathrm{E}_8$ and its finite subgroups (see \cite{GS10} and \cite{S16}).
+Chernousov, Gille, and Merkurjev established the structure of Chow motives of isotropic twisted flag varieties in \cite{CGM05}.
+Later Brosnan provided motivic decompositions of twisted flag varieties which are homogeneous under an {\it isotropic} group $G$ (see \cite{Br05}).
+Petrov, Semenov, and Zainoulline established the structure of Chow motives of generically split twisted flag varieties and introduced an invariant of algebraic groups, called the {\it $J$-invariant} (see \cite{PSZ08}, \cite{PS10}, \cite{PS12}).
+In the case of quadratic forms an equivalent invariant was introduced previously by Vishik in \cite{Vi05}.
+The $J$-invariant allowed, in particular, to construct a new cohomological invariant for groups of type $\mathrm{E}_8$ and to solve a problem of Serre about groups of type $\mathrm{E}_8$ and its finite subgroups (see \cite{GS10} and \cite{S16}).

-Besides, Garibaldi, Petrov and Semenov used decompositions of Chow motives to relate the rationality of some parabolic subgroups of groups of type $\E_7$ with the Rost invariant proving a conjecture of Rost and solving a question of Springer in \cite{GPS16}.
+Besides, Garibaldi, Petrov and Semenov used decompositions of Chow motives to relate the rationality of some parabolic subgroups of groups of type $\E_7$ with the Rost invariant, proving a conjecture of Rost and solving a question of Springer in \cite{GPS16}.